Miettine/stories-and-tales/battle-of-minds.md

 They awakened to a cool morning.

 **Yangchen**\
-Tenzin, I have spent twenty years on this plateau going from cave to cave meditating.
+Tenzin.
+I have spent twenty years on this plateau going from cave to cave meditating.
 I have not spoken to anyone in years.
 Not once in my life have I ever slept next to a man.
 Over these years I destroyed my yearning for companionship with sheer force of will.
 My years of loneliness have never been easy.
 I realized last night that this is not a fight I can win.
 I want every day for the rest of my life to be like this.
 I am done with my solitary life.
 We will become close companions.
 Will you marry me?

 **Tenzin**\
-All the years you have spent sitting in caves, meditating, has made you unable to bear children.
+All the years you have spent sitting in caves meditating has made you unable to bear children.
 I need a young wife who will carry my sons whom I could teach to be my successors.
 I am afraid I cannot accept your proposal.

 Yangchen's mind was wracked with disappointment and grief but she did not let her feelings show.